ufechner7/teensy4_shell/readme.md

 - a message queue
 - global variables

-Normal global variables are only safe if they are written in only one thread (here: the main thread) and of an type that can be read in one cycle.
+Normal global variables are only safe if they are written in only one thread (here: the main thread) and of a type that can be written atomically in one cycle.
 For complex types it is better to use a FIFO or a message queue.

 We are sending variables of the following type:
 ```C